MCPI-Revival/minecraft-pi-reborn/docs/ARCHITECTURE.md

 This is always compiled for ARM.

 ##### What To Stub And What To Patch?
 Most libraries (like ``bcm_host``) can just be replaced with stubs, because they don't need to do anything and aren't used by anything else.
-However, some libraries (like EGL) might be used by some of MCPI-Reborn's dependencies (like GLFW) so instead of being replaced by a stub, each call is manually patched out from MCPI.
+However, some libraries (like EGL and X11) might be used by some of MCPI-Reborn's dependencies (like GLFW) so instead of being replaced by a stub, each call is manually patched out from MCPI.
 A stub is still generated just in case that library isn't present on the system to silence linker errors, but it is only loaded if no other version is available.

 #### Headers
 This sub-component includes headers for SDL, GLES, and EGL allowing easy (cross-)compilation.